Estimated read time: 7 minutes

 Email is a great tool.
 Don’t get me wrong.
 But it’s certainly not the best tool to build great relationships.
 Most certainly it’s not the best tool to turn not-so-good offline relationships around for the better.
 The same can happen in Slack groups.

 But wait, there’s something we can all do about this conundrum.
 We can read emails or Slack messages with a smile and give senders the benefit of the doubt.

 I find emojis and GIFs fun and acceptable for the most part in these business chats.
 For the most part.
 The middle finger emoji shouldn’t be used.

 And then the other day somebody on social media somewhere said something about the smiley being passive aggressive.

 I’ve been struggling with that comment a bit.
 I use the smiley all the time.
 Mostly because the people I’m writing can’t see I’m smiling since it’s all text based.
 Or I use it to show agreement.
 Typically, it’s a positive expression for me.
 It’s shorter than me writing: You should see me smiling.

-So I discussed this with a focus group – aka a few people that I stopped in the hallway – and they all agreed with the poster.
+So I discussed this with a few people and they all agreed with the poster.
 Yes, it’s often passive aggressive.
 Hmmm.
 OK.
 Good to know.
 I actually went back to a few messages that I had sent with a smiley – not a passive aggressive one, though – to re-evaluate if they could be read that way.
 And lo and behold they could be read as passive aggressive.
 I hope they weren’t taken that way.